aws-amplify/amplify-ui/.changeset/six-bikes-develop.md

 "@aws-amplify/ui-react": patch
 ---

-Adjusts Authenticator to accept general JSX children.
-Now children no longer have to be a render prop.
+Adjusts Authenticator to accept ReactNode as well as render prop children